 These days, I am wearing two different artistic hats: glass artist and sculptor.
 In my glass studio I create a range of work that includes tableware, sculpture, lighting and large decorative statement pieces.
-Wanting to have frames and stands for my glass sculpture that are as unique as they are, I enrolled in a sculpture workshop, and now work happily with steel sheets and rods to create an expanding range of sculpture.
+Wanting to have frames and stands for my glass sculpture that are as unique as they are, I enrolled in a sculpture workshop, and then started work happily with steel sheets and rods to create an expanding range of sculpture.
+From there, I have moved to creating hanging sculptures out of industrial aluminium.

 I started working as a glass artist in 2014 after two years of adult education courses, and am still exploring this medium with great delight.
 I work almost exclusively with Bullseye Glass, which is imported from America (as am I.) Bullseye glass is hand rolled, and offers an incredible range of colours and finishes – transparent, opaque, iridescent, streaky.
 It is hard not to be seduced by that range and I have been taking advantage of the breadth of material on offer as I discover which shapes and forms and designs I most enjoy making.